Recommender Systems

 Step 4: If not converged, go to Step 1.

-Now that we have the biases learned, we can do a better job of estimating correlation:
+Now that we have learned the biases, we can do a better job of estimating correlation:

 And using biases we can also do a better job of estimating ratings: